Most American Lives™ programs are available live and online.

 “I hate to admit it, but that was really kind of awesome.”
 Josh, 8th grader, Ezel-Harding Christian School, Nashville, TN

-- 1760s: Eliza Lucas Pinckney, who, as a teenager, established indigo production in South Carolina
+- 1760s: Eliza Lucas Pinckney, who, as a teenager, established indigo production in South Carolina, and went on to mother patriots Charles and Thomas Pinckney

-- 1770s: Frances Tasker Carter, wife of a member of the Governor’s Council
+- 1770s: Frances Tasker Carter, wife of a member of the Royal Governor’s Council in Virginia

 - 1811: Ann Hill, wife of a merchant-sailor who was “pressed” into the British Navy

-- 1928: Amelia Earhart, aviation pioneer CLICK HERE to see part of an interview with Miss Earhart.
+- 1928: A Heart in the Air: Meet Amelia Earhart, aviation pioneer.
+CLICK HERE to see part of an interview with Miss Earhart.

 “You have an incredible presence on stage, both as teacher and storyteller.
 I found your history lesson before the show enjoyable and informative, and loved how you involved (and handled) the children.
 Your piece is so well written, and your performance of it so skillfull.
 I was amazed at how rapt you held all of us, kids and adults alike.”
 Antonio Sacre, storyteller, solo performer, author

-Dress for Success (4th Grade to Adult): Participants examine 18th century fashion, fabrics and trendsetters, and participate in afashion show of 18th century styles.
+DRESS FOR SUCCESS (4th Grade to Adult): Participants examine 18th century fashion, fabrics and trendsetters.
+They learn about how fashion reflected social status, and, in the live version, participate in a fashion show of 18th century styles.

-Shall We Dance?
-(4th Grade to Adult): Explore colonial Virginians’ passion for dancing and learn the importance of music, dance and deportment skills in 18th century Virginia.
+SHALL WE DANCE?
+(4th Grade to Adult, available for live audiences only): Explore colonial Virginians’ passion for dancing and learn the importance of music, dance and deportment skills in 18th century Virginia.
 By comparing European and African music and dance, discover traces of both in today’s culture.

-Now and Then (Grades K-3): Aimed at very young students, this program compares the 18th century world with the present.
+NOW AND THEN (Grades K-3, available for live audiences only): Aimed at very young students, this program compares the 18th century world with the present.
 Young students handle artifacts of both eras and draw their own conclusions about how life has changed.

 “You’re an awesome presenter and know exactly how to keep the attention of those kids… I was impressed!!”
 Paula Bodor, parent